-Rapid growth in western Chatham County has led to separate, unique challenges for Pooler.
-A strong program for natural resource protection is needed to ensure that the area's isolated wetlands, tree canopies, and greenspace are not lost due to the rapid development in Pooler.
-Additionally, the community is requesting more open and park space, which directly correlates to the protection of greenspace.
+Rapid growth in western Chatham County has led to separate, unique challenges.
+A program for natural resource protection is strongly needed to ensure that the area's isolated wetlands, tree canopies, and greenspace are not lost due to the rapid development this area is experiencing.